hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 ### Prerequisites

-In the root of the project to install the dependencies execute the command:
+In the root of the Cacti project to install the dependencies execute the command:

 ```sh
 npm run enable-corepack
 yarn configure